10 Best Diving Watches Tested & Reviewed

 Unlike many other watches on this list, the Casio G-Shock looks like a piece of diving apparatus.
 Thanks to its tactical style, this bulky timepiece resembles something a member of the military might wear, aside from the fact that it doesn’t tell military time.

 This Casio diving watch features the traditional diving bezel, albeit in a different location than usual.
 Some wearers might dislike the smaller section devoted to this core aspect but others will appreciate the extra room given to programming timers and alarms.

 This watch has a digital 12-hour display instead of the traditional analog watch face.
 The black resin that forms this watch’s housing and strap are highly durable and shock resistant.
 These aspects of its construction, in addition to providing fantastic durability, come with the benefit of a visually distinctive appearance.

 Although this timepiece may look like an extremely fancy accessory, it is priced on the lower end of the cost spectrum when it comes to wrist watches.
-This may lead some customers to be concerned about its quality; however, Casio is not known for making faulty products.
+This may lead some customers to be concerned about its quality; however, Casio is known for making excellent products.